bhumik98/Youtube-Data-analysis-using-aws/README.md

 <img src="architecture.jpeg">

 ## Complete Tutorial
-I have created a detailed 3+ hour tutorial on this project, where you will execute everything from start to end
+I replicated from this video tuturoial , cleared all the concepts and explaied from first steps itself

 https://youtu.be/yZKJFKu49Dk